Friday, November 27, 2009

 I guess you really can do anything... given the right reasons and/or the right circumstances.
 (I'll explain this more as we go along).
 I'm so tired that I think I'll be asleep for the night by 7:30 tonight.
 Slowly, we are making our way to the end of the school year and at my school we still have 10 actual days of school left (we come back after Memorial Day).
 What a journey this first year of teaching full-time has been, particularly at my age (58).

 I've tried to make every day memorable for them.
 Tuesday was National Limerick Day so we learned about them and tried our hand at writing a couple of them.
 Yesterday we went to the Science Center and the Planetarium.
 Today is (in case you were wondering, and why wouldn't you be????)
-National Dance Like a Chicken Day, so we had a reading comprehension on dancing like a chicken and then I put on a CD with the music and the whole class did the Chicken Dance.
+National Dance Like a Chicken Day, so we had a reading comprehension on dancing like a chicken and then I put on a CD with the music, and the whole class did the Chicken Dance.
 Sat. is the anniversary of the day that Root Beer was invented so tomorrow we are having root beer floats.
 And so it goes, there is always something to celebrate ~ I see to it.
 I live my own life trying to celebrate each day.
 Some days I'm more successful than others.

-Back to the bed of nails... if you didn't read the title, bet I caught you by surprise!!
-At the Science Center yesterday, there was a "bed of nails" ~ 1,000 of them to be exact, all sharp, but all PERFECTLY lined up.
+Back to the Bed of Nails... if you didn't read the title, bet I caught you by surprise!!
+At the Science Center yesterday, there was a "Bed of Nails" ~ 1,000 of them to be exact, all sharp, but all PERFECTLY lined up.
 The theory is that if you have all these nails to support and distribute your weight, it doesn't hurt.
 This is true.
 I have PLENTY of weight to support and I laid down on it twice and it didn't hurt.
 Every nail was exactly where it was supposed to be; none of them were trying to be in the limelight and stick up higher or be all insecure and be lower than they should be.
 Each nail did its part.
 I found it interesting.
 Lots of analogies there... every member of a family, a ward, a class, etc. etc. fulfilling their part and being there to support each other.
 Pretty cool.
 So, if you've read this far, I guess you deserve proof.
 So, here it is:

-(you gotta' love that stupid sign that says "300 pound weight limit" right under me ~ but I didn't need to worry ~ I'm not there yet!!!!!!!!!
+*You gotta' love that stupid sign that says "300-pound weight limit" right under me ~ but I didn't need to worry ~ I'm not there yet!!!!!!!!!

 Kind of makes me want to head off to bed now.
 Nighty night!!
 Enjoy!